The clarinets I use(d):

 - Street parades.
 What to do?
 Thousands of clarinet players showing up.
 PLAY Eb!!!
 Nobody plays Eb anymore, even it was standard in old New Orleans.
 A good way to annoy the trombones in front of You, though!?!
 I believe it’s a ‘Forté’ from the Czech Republic.
 That is a guess – the logo is almost worn out.

-That means, only four of the clarinets are active in my hands:
+That means, only three of the clarinets are active in my hands:

 Forté E-flat clarinet for brass band